 Kernel-Mode Driver Architecture Design Guide

-Kernel-Mode Managers and Libraries lists the primary kernel-mode components of the Windows operating system.
+Kernel-Mode Components describes the primary kernel-mode managers and components of the Windows operating system.